 The Plan's financial health is shaped by the benefits it offers and the environment in which it operates, affected by factors such as investment market cycles, the life expectancy of Plan members and many others.
-Added to this is a requirement to conduct annual valuations due to the Plan's current funded status, which will introduce more volatility in future funding requirements.
-The university works with our Plan members, trustees and employee groups to ensure the Plan is viable, and the work has gone well; however, future sustainability remains a concern.
+Added to this is a requirement to conduct periodical valuations to assess the Plan's current funded status.
+As the Plan is currently required to file annual valuations, it is expected that the annual funding requirement will be subject to volatility.
+The University works with our Plan members, trustees and employee groups to ensure the Plan is viable, and the work has gone well; however, persistent underfunding of the Pension Trust Fund remains an area of concern.

-The latest actuarial valuation of the Plan (as of March 31, 2017) identified a \$25.2 million deficit.
-Plan returns exceeded the actuarial targets since the last valuation as of March 31, 2014, reducing the going concern deficit by \$43.1 million.
-However, the Plan's liabilities increased due to updated mortality tables reflecting longer life expectancies, Dalhousie's aging membership, and indexation of up to 14.9% (compounded) granted over this period.
-In addition, the Plan's liabilities had a net increase as a result of legislated changes to death benefits, offset by the interest crediting change.
-Details of the financial status of the Plan and the most recent valuation results (as of March 31, 2017) are included in this report (pages 6-7).
+The latest actuarial valuation of the Plan (as of March 31, 2019) identified a \$6.4 million deficit.
+Contributions, and plan returns exceeding the actuarial targets since the last valuation as of March 31, 2018, offset by cost of indexing and pension mortality experience reduced the going concern deficit by \$13.2 million.
+Details of the financial status of the Plan and the most recent valuation results (as of March 31, 2019) are included in this report (pages 6-8).

-The collective objective of Plan members, trustees and the sponsor is to continue to work together to create and maintain a Plan that supports the needs of our community and remains sustainable for years to come.
+The collective objective of Plan members, trustees and the sponsor is to continue to work together to create and maintain a Plan that supports the needs of its community and remains sustainable for years to come.

-Ian C. Nason Vice President, Finance and Administration
+lan C. Nason Vice President, Finance and Administration